andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 So we spend a few minutes breaking normal museum rules because who doesn't want to act like a kid every once in a while?

-Munch
-shape of freedom
-lost in color
-painting the unspeakable
-Asker Jorn - Danish
-even the floor is beautiful
-chamber of chaos
-calming & soothing - calming music & pillows, etc.